charliecalvert/CloudNotes/Assignments/Functional.md

 	['Able', 'Bravo', 'Charlie', 'Delta', 'Echo', 'Foxtrot'];

-And use the built in Array.filter method to return those objects begin with A.
+And use the built in Array.filter method to return those strings that begin with A.

 ## Part IV